 If a feature phone feels like too much of a step back (agreed), this Ting Tip is a great way to take the power back without giving up the convenience of having a tiny, powerful computer in your pocket.

-One way to you can make accessing your phone more of a mindful activity is to switch your display to grayscale.
+One way you can make accessing your phone a more mindful activity is to switch your display to grayscale.
 We’ll show you how.

 Going grayscale On iPhone